Emily-Keymon/Forecast-Analysis/README.md

 ---
 # Forecast-Analysis
-The purpose of this project is to create a dashboard for financial forecasting of a business unit.
+The purpose of this project is to create a Forecast Analysis Dashboard for financial forecasting of a business unit.

 ---